 If you have to open it up, take care on reassembly – it's getting quite crowded inside!
 In particular, make sure that the white audio wires do not block the motion sensor.
 They should mostly live above the 3 clear plastic "light pipes", above the brown custom circuit board and terminal block.

 The custom brown circuit board is connected by short solid-core wires to the grey terminal block.
-The four wires should connect to + and - for power, and C and NC for detection:
+The four wires should connect to +

 The motion sensor's detection signal is "NC" — Normally Closed, which is the opposite of what we want, so the first part of the custom circuit uses a 2N3906 (general purpose PNP) as an inverter to charge the capacitor when motion is detected.